-E13 In 2021, was the subject of adverse reporting in media/public sources in connection with serious criminal offences - counts of dishonestly obtaining a financial advantage by deception and of knowingly dealing with the proceeds of crime.
-Particulars: • Information about the charges was available in media and/or other public sources from no later than 2021.
-E14 In mid-2021, was the subject of adverse reporting in media/public sources in connection with serious criminal offences - Particulars: • Information about the ban was available in public sources from no later than 2021.
-E15 In 2023, was the subject of adverse reporting in media/public sources in connection with serious criminal offences - dishonestly obtaining a financial advantage by deception and sentenced him to an aggregate term of imprisonment of with a non-parole period of .
+E13 In 2021, was the subject of adverse reporting in media/public sources in connection with serious criminal offences - counts of dishonestly obtaining a financial advantage by deception and council of knowingly dealing with the proceeds of crime.
+Particulars: Information about the charges was available in media and/or other public sources from no later than 2021.
+E14 In mid-2021, was the subject of adverse reporting in media/public sources in connection with serious criminal offences - Particulars: Information about the ban was available in public sources from no later than 2021.
+E15 In 2023, was the subject of adverse reporting in media/public sources in connection with serious criminal offences - dishonestly obtaining a financial advantage by deception , and sentenced him to an aggregate term of imprisonment of , with a non-parole period of .
 Particulars: Information about the conviction was available in public sources from no later than 2023.
-This open source information indicated that: crimes involved frauds of significant sums of money ranging between \$ and occurred in the period from .
-The total amount of his individual frauds was \$ (being the amount of received from).
+This open source information indicated that: crimes involved frauds of significant sums of money ranging between \$ and occurred in the period from \$ and occurred in the peri see Rows E4, E5, E8 and E9 above.
+E16 In mid-2024, was the subject of adverse reporting in media/public sources in connection with serious criminal offences - Particulars: Information about the decision was available in public sources from no later than 2024.
+F: dates on and from which monitoring failures existed and contraventions of s 36 occurred F1 16 December 2018 Particulars:See paragraph 433 above.
+F2 16 December 2018 Particulars: See Row G below, especially Rows G1-G3.
+F3 24 December 2018 Particulars: See Row G below, especially Rows G4-G9.